Cyprus to shape future euro bank rescues: Eurogroup head

 "The consequences may be that it's the end of story, and that is an approach that I think, now that we are out of the heat of the crisis, we should take."

-After early gains on the back of the Cyprus deal, Dijsselbloem's comments knocked European shares into the red while safe haven German Bund futures rose.
+After early gains on the back of the Cyprus deal, Dijsselbloem's comments knocked European shares .FTEU3 into the red while safe haven German Bund futures rose. .EU

 "Now that the crisis is fading out, I think we need to dare a little more in dealing with this," he said.